 Looking to hit the mark with a date-worthy restaurant?
 Aim Cupid’s arrow at Vesta, a LoDo restaurant, which, in a word, is sexy with its warm lighting and barrel-aged craft cocktails.
 The executive chef Nicholas Kayser has a Valentine’s menu in store with some romantic dishes, like east coast oysters served with rose water and champagne granita.
 Vesta, 1822 Blake St., is a great date night spot year-round, though.
 Special props to their innovative menu, where you can order dishes like a Colorado rack of lamb or a bone-in ribeye and then customize it with gourmet “dipping sauces” on the side.
 We’re talking barrel-aged hot sauces, jalapeño remoulades and fig jams.

 Why give a dozen roses when you can give your date an entire garden?
 Escape the cold and head to the Botanic Gardens, 1007 York St. in Denver.
 The charming gardens have a knack for brightening up a winter day.
 Orchids get an exhibit to call their own because the flowers are extremely diverse, with more than 25,000 different types.
 The Botanic Garden's winter exhibit showcases both common orchids and more obscure ones.
-You can also purchase the flowers from 9 a.m. to 2 p.m. on Feb.
-11, 2017 and Feb.
-18, 2017.
-Plus, if you snap a photo and share it on the Botanic Gardens Facebook wall with the hashtag #dbgcontest you could win a orchid plant of your own.
 Bonus, if Denver gets an early spring day and it’s balmy enough, pack a picnic and enjoy lunch in the nearby Cheesman Park, which borders the Botanic Gardens.

 Did you know that just north of downtown, Denver has its own mini-Candyland?
 For a sweet date—quite literally—you can tour the historic Hammond’s Candy Factory, 5735 Washington St. in Denver.
 (P.S.
 We won’t even tell your date that admission is free and you didn’t even have to make a reservation).
-During the tour, you’ll get to watch workers at the factory pull, twist and shape handcrafted candy canes, ribbon candy and lollipops.
+During the tour, you’ll get to watch workers at the factory pull, twist and shape handcrafted candy canes, ribbon candy, and lollipops.
 The technique has been in place since the Hammond’s opened in 1920.
-Afterwards, stop in the candy shop and pick out some sweet treats.
+Afterward, stop in the candy shop and pick out some sweet treats.
 Valentine’s candies include heart-shaped cherry or bubblegum flavored lollipops.
 The iconic candy factory was opened nearly a century ago by Carl T. Hammond, who got his start in the business working as a candy apprentice.
 At the time, he had invented Honey Ko Kos, which are chocolates topped with shredded coconut.

-Denver has a thriving theater district, with the Denver Performing Arts Complex, 1400 Curtis St., which is home to Colorado Ballet, the Colorado Symphony Orchestra, theatre and Broadway shows put on by the Denver Center for the Performing Arts and Opera Colorado.
+Denver has a thriving theater district, with the Denver Performing Arts Complex, 1400 Curtis St., which is home to Colorado Ballet, the Colorado Symphony Orchestra, theatre, and Broadway shows put on by the Denver Center for the Performing Arts and Opera Colorado.
 You can make a night of it by grabbing show tickets and getting downtown early to enjoy dinner and drinks across the street inside the Curtis Hotel at the Corner Office.
 A must-do while you’re there, head into the restroom and leave a love note on the wall.
 The eccentric bar bathroom leaves out colorful Post-It notes that make for fun reads.

 Right in the middle of Denver’s museum district is the ART Hotel, which, with an abundance of art throughout it practically doubles as a museum itself.
-If you and your date love checking out museums, check into the hotel and you’re surrounded them, with the Colorado History Museum on one side at the Denver Art Museum on the other.
+If you and your date love checking out museums, check into the hotel and you’re surrounded by them, with the Colorado History Museum on one side at the Denver Art Museum on the other.
 But one “extra” that we love about this hotel is FIRE Lounge, which has open fire pits that you can cozy up to and sip on cocktails from the restaurant's seasonal menus.
 (If it’s chilly, FIRE will throw out some wool blankets for you and your date to cozy up with).

 Yes, even Colorado’s pot shops know how to get romantic.
 If your date enjoys cannabis, you can make it a night in with some cannabis-infused chocolates and EVOS intimate oil, which is infused with THC rather than petroleum and synthetic parabens that you typically find in lubes.
 You can find both at Native Roots, a popular Colorado dispensary that has 19 locations throughout Denver.
-Native Roots is running sales on their chocolates and intimate oil during the month of February as a nod to Valentine’s Day.